 - Banks often want to see evidence of a Maintenance Loan before opening a student account with the interest-free overdraft facility

 - If you are entitled to claim welfare benefits as a student, the office assessing your benefit claim will assume you have taken your loan entitlement and will reduce your benefit entitlement accordingly

-All students need to carefully plan for studying for a degree for 3 years or on some programmes longer.
-Tuition fees for most undergraduate courses are currently £9250 per year and you will need to plan for rent for at least 39 weeks of term (longer on some courses) and money for essentials like food, books, travel, clothes and bills.
-Our website provides information and advice on managing your finances, including how to build a budget and sources of funding in the ‘Tools’ section.
+All students should carefully plan for studying for a degree for 3 years or, on some programmes, longer.
+Tuition fees for most undergraduate courses are currently £9250 per year.
+In addition to this, you will need to plan for rent for at least 39 weeks of term (longer on some courses) and money for essentials like food, books, travel, clothes and bills.